Case study exploration guide

 - List factors that are relevant to comprehending, facing and solving the problem.

 - What ingredients have compounded the problem or perhaps have even created it?

 - Which area has some negotiating room in it?

 - Can some of the negative concerns be re-framed positively?

 - In your initial reading, some of the case's facts, elements or issues may not have seemed

 very important.
 As you reflect on the case, are there items which have grown in importance in

-some assumptions about some key unstated facts?
+to make some assumptions about some unstated details?